SWEG-2016EC-Batch/Tech_Titans_Sec-C/ETS1038_Mussie_Ferede/BMI.md

 		Print "You are normal weight"
 		o	Else:
 		Print "You are overweight"
-	Step 3.7: Prompt the user: "If you don't want to continue press 0 otherwise press any key to continue."
+	Step 3.7: Ask the user: "If you don't want to continue press 0 otherwise press any key to continue."
 	Step 3.8: Read num
 	Step 3.9: If num is '0':
 		o	Set flag to false